sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 whole opensds system, which means we only need to define one protobuf file and all modules of opensds could import it if required.

-But to achieve this goal, we would change a lot of code in controller module, so it's better to spilt this change into separate PR after the items above are resolved.
+But to achieve this goal, we would change a lot of code in controller module, so it's better to split this change into separate PR after the items above are resolved.

 ### Data model impact